 - She is one tough lady!

-We so often think of how a Christian woman should conduct herself but this chapter of Proverbs wasn’t written about a Christian woman.
+We so often think of how Christian women should conduct themselves but this chapter of Proverbs wasn’t written about a Christian woman.
 They did not exist at that time!
-A virtuous woman was referring to a Jewish wife and mother.
+A virtuous woman was referring to a Jewish wife and loving mother.

 I point this out for one reason; Judaism is a matriarchal society.